Lady of many firsts, Google Doodle celebrates 133rd birthday of Muthulakshmi Reddi

 She later married Dr. Sundara on the demand that he promised to always respect her as an equal and never cross her wishes.

-The Tamil Nadu government Monday announced 'Hospital Day' celebrations to be held every year on July 30 to commemorate the birth anniversary of Muthulakshmi.
+The Tamil Nadu government on Monday announced 'Hospital Day' celebrations to be held every year on July 30 to commemorate the birth anniversary of Muthulakshmi.

 A statement issued by the health ministry said doctors, nurses and other employees of government hospitals and primary health centres would be able to showcase their activities, new initiatives and achievements as part of the celebrations.
 "Funds have been allocated to every hospital," it said.